 On Software Development

 I figured I’d open up this article with explaining a few of the domains that I work in, both professionally and as a hobby.
 My hopes is that it provides a better context into some of the choices of technologies.
-For work, my current title is Senior Cloud Engineer, which falls under the development practices of:
+For work, my current title is Staff Cloud Engineer, which falls under the development domains and practices of:

-• Public Cloud Tooling (Microsoft Azure, Google Cloud Platform, Amazon Web Services)
+• Development in Public Cloud (Microsoft Azure, Google Cloud Platform, Amazon Web Services)

 • Docker and Containerization Platforms